Enter your email address below and subscribe to our newsletter

 What is the difference between Beef Shanks and Veal Shanks?

-The major differences between beef shank and veal shank is the age of the meat.
-Beef shanks comes from cattle over the age of 2 years.
-Whereas veal shank is from young calves.
-The size, texture and connective tissue will vary accordingly.
-The younger the calf, the softer the meat.
+The significant differences between beef shank and veal shank are the age of the meat.
+Beef shanks come from cattle over the age of 2 years.
+Whilst veal shank is from young calves.
+The size, texture, and connective tissue will vary accordingly—the younger the calf, the softer the meat.
 Veal shank will cook faster than beef shank.
-However, beef shank will have a more earthy, robust flavor profile.
+How much faster?
+Veal shank will take approximately 1 hour and 50 minutes to cook as the total simmer time.
+On the other hand, beef shank will take three to four hours on medium-low heat.
+It is best to bake the beef shanks in a heat-proof pot in the oven.
+What is the difference in flavor between beef shanks and veal shanks?
+Beef shanks have a meatier flavor, whereas veal has a softer, more subtle flavor profile.
+If you haven’t tried veal yet, we suggest you do.
+The meat is tender, and the collagen is less chewy than beef shanks.

 Ingredients